-- (1) General.
-The Student Health Center exists primarily to provide medical care for the registered students of Southern Oregon University.
+- (1) General: The Student Health Center exists primarily to provide medical care and health education for the registered students of Southern Oregon University.
 Such care is available only during those hours the Health Center is open.
 The provision of all medical services must be free of discrimination with regard to age, handicap, national origin, race, marital status, religion, or sex. - (2) Population served: - (a) Full-time registered students.
 Full-time students (defined as students carrying at least 9 hours for credit) pay a health fee in advance each term at registration.
-The fee, which is subject to change from year to year, is adopted by the Oregon State Board of Higher Education; - (b) Students carrying less than 9 hours for credit have the option of paying a fee for health services; - (c) Participants in selected on-campus activities.
-Participants in the following on-campus activities have the option of paying a fee for health services: - (A) On-campus, non-credit workshops and programs sponsored by SOU; - (B) On-campus, non-credit workshops and programs sponsored by SOU under contract with an off-campus organization; - (C) On-campus workshops and programs sponsored and taught by off-campus organizations under a lease or contract with SOU; - (D) Health service fees charged to these categories of users shall be a prorated fee based on current fees charged full-time and part-time students, prorated according to the period of use, with a minimum charge of \$2.50. - (d) Limited care, such as immunizations and injections, and emergency services, may be provided for personnel employed by the University at least half-time (.5 FTE) as permanent classified employees or academic employees on an annual contract;

-- (e) Non-registered students (auditor status) are not eligible for regular services rendered by the Health Center; - (f) Any non-enrolled student who was enrolled the previous term and will be enrolled the subsequent term is eligible for services provided the health fee is paid for that term. - (3) All persons will be charged an additional amount for supplies, pharmaceuticals, lab tests, x-rays, and special procedures.
-The charges for these items are posted in a conspicuous place in the waiting room of the Health Center, or are available upon request from SOU. - (4) Persons in need of emergency care or first-aid, other than those eligible for regular Health Center Care as outlined above, who present themselves or are brought to the Student Health Center may receive emergency care.
+The fee, which is subject to change from year to year, is adopted by the Oregon State Board of Higher Education; - (b) Students carrying less than 9 hours for credit have the option of paying a fee for health services; - (c) Participants in the following on-campus activities have the option of paying an office visit fee for use of health services.
+The office visit fee will be not more than half the dollar amount of the current Health Fee charged for the term. - (A) On-campus, non-credit workshops and programs sponsored by SOU; - (B) On-campus, non-credit workshops and programs sponsored by SOU under contract with an off-campus organization; - (C) On-campus workshops and programs sponsored and taught by off-campus organizations under a lease or contract with SOU. - (d) Limited care, such as immunizations and injections, and emergency services, may be provided for personnel employed by the University at least half-time (.5 FTE) as permanent classified employees or academic employees on an annual contract; - (e) Non-registered students (auditor status) are not eligible for regular services rendered by the Health Center; - (f) Any non-enrolled student who was enrolled the previous term and will be enrolled the subsequent term is eligible for services provided the health fee is paid for that term. - (3) Additional Costs: Users will be charged an additional amount for supplies, pharmaceuticals, lab tests, x-rays, special procedures and psychiatric services.
+The charges for these items are posted in a conspicuous place in the waiting room of the Health Center, or are available upon request from SOU. - (4) Emergency Care: Persons in need of emergency care or first-aid, other than those eligible for regular Health Center Care as outlined above, who present themselves or are brought to the Student Health Center may receive emergency care.
 As soon as such a person has been stabilized, and can safely be transferred, he or she will be transferred to the care of an appropriate facility and/or physician for follow-up care.
 Emergency care is available only during those hours the Health Center is normally open.
-Persons receiving emergency care will be billed for services and supplies. - (5) Services to an eligible person must be administered directly.
+Persons receiving emergency care will be billed for services and supplies. - (5) Services: Services to an eligible person must be administered directly.
 The patient receiving care should be examined and the findings, diagnosis, and rationale for treatment carefully documented for medical and legal reasons.
-Services or products which a person might obtain without medical diagnosis, such as overthe-counter drugs or supplies, are excluded from this stipulation.
+Services or products which a person might obtain without medical diagnosis, such as over-the-counter drugs or supplies, are excluded from this stipulation.

 Stats.
-Implemented: ORS 351.070, ORS 351.590, ORS 689.605 & ORS 580-011-0005
+Implemented: ORS 351.070, ORS 351.590, ORS 689.605 & OAR 580-011-0005

 Hist.: SOSC 2-1978, f. & ef.
 1-3-78; SOSC 7-1978, f. & ef.
 8-23-78; SOSC 5-1979, f. & ef.
 9-19-79; SOSC 2-1982, f. & ef.
 4-15-82; SOSC 2-1983, f. & ef.
 4-22-83; SOSC 1-1994, f. & cert. ef.
 5-11-94; SOU 1-1998, f. & cert. ef.
-4-23-98
+4-23-98; SOU 1-2001, f. & cert. ef.
+4-4-01